Pebit/palette-stealer/README.md

        alt="EXAMPLE1"
        width="90%">

-matching your apps to your background image
+matching your app icons to your background image